cabal-club/cable/moderation.md

 on users who have opted out of roles by setting `accept-role = 0` in `post/info`.

+`future` MUST be set to either `1` or `0`.

+If `future = 1`, the responder SHOULD respond with future moderation state changes as they become known to the responder.
+The request SHOULD be held open indefinitely on both the requester and responder side until a Cancel Request is issued by the requester, or the responder elects to end the request by sending a Hash Response with `hash_count = 0`.

+If `future = 0`, only presently known moderation state hashes SHOULD be included in the response, limited by `oldest` and channel membership, and the request MUST NOT be held open.

 Field `oldest` is a time, expressed in milliseconds since UNIX Epoch, limiting the amount of history sent when set.
 If `oldest > 0` then the posts whose hashes are being returned SHOULD fulfill `post.timestamp >= oldest`.
+If `oldest = 0` then this SHOULD be regarded as the limit being unset.

-Implementations are RECOMMENDED to set a large value for `oldest`, for example on the order of 1 year from the time of requesting: `oldest = <current time ms> - 31536000000`.
+Implementations are RECOMMENDED to set a large value for `oldest`, for example on the order of 1 year from the time of requesting: `oldest = <current time ms>
+- 31536000000`.

 A response to this request SHOULD return **all** known hashes concerning types `post/block` and `post/unblock`, i.e. disregarding the value of field `oldest` if set.
 This to ensure user safety by respecting issued blocks such that they will reach all users of a channel.

-A post MUST indicate it is done specifying channels by setting the final `channelN_size` to 0.

 ## 6 Security Considerations